Welcome to the Winston-Salem/Forsyth County Schools' website for online learning.

-- The Guidance Counselor fills out the required information on the eLearning Permission form and takes the completed form to the principal.
+- The Guidance Counselor fills out the required information on the eLearning Permission form, prints their name and takes the completed form to the principal.
 The Principal signs the form or denies it and gives it to the school Distance Learning Advisor (DLA).

 - The High School/Middle School Division Assistant Superintendent approves or denies the registration.

 - If approved, the District eLearning Coordinator enrolls the student in the course.

 - Students must, at a minimum, log into the course the first day and start on their assignments.